PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Create Data Package Archive (Zip) operation, specifying the scope, identifier, and revision of the data package to be Zipped in the URI, and returning a transaction identifier in the response message body as plain text; the transaction identifier may be used in a subsequent call to readDataPackageError to determine the operation status or to readDataPackageArchive to obtain the Zip archive.
+Create Data Package Archive (Zip) operation, specifying the scope, identifier, and revision of the data package to be Zipped in the URI, and returning a *transaction identifier* in the response message body as plain text; the *transaction identifier* may be used in a subsequent call to :ref:`Read Data Package Error <read-data-package-error>` to determine the operation status or to :ref:`Read Data Package Archive <read-data-package-archive>` to obtain the Zip archive.

 REST API
 """"""""